ctphoenix/Python-Course-Material/chapter5.md

 In this homework, we will analyze a dataset consisting of an assortment of wines classified as "high quality" and "low quality" and will use the k-Nearest Neighbors classifier to determine whether or not other information about the wine helps us correctly predict whether a new wine will be of high quality.

 *** =instructions
--  Use the scikit-learn classifier `KNeighborsClassifier`, to predict which wines are high and low quality, and store as `library_predictions`.
-Is this predictor better than the simple classifier in Question 6?
+-  Use the scikit-learn classifier `KNeighborsClassifier` to predict which wines are high and low quality and store the result as `library_predictions`.
-- Use the `accuracy` function to compare `library_predictions` with the high quality wines.
-Print your answer.
+- Use `accuracy` to find the accuracy of `library_predictions`.
+- Print your answer.
+Is this prediction better than the simple classifier in Exercise 6?

 *** =hint
-- A `KNeighborsClassifier` object will contain a `predict` method --- try that on `numeric_data`!
+- A `KNeighborsClassifier` object contains a `predict` method --- try that on `numeric_data`!
 - Make sure to use the `accuracy` function to compare `library_predictions` and `data["high_quality"]`!